PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The most striking difference is evaluation speed: AlphaZero examines approximately 80,000 positions per second while Stockfish evaluates roughly 70 million.
 However, AlphaZero compensates for this speed disadvantage through superior selectivity, using its neural network to prioritize the most promising lines and achieving superior results despite searching $~1000 times$ fewer positions @mastering[p.4].

-While older MCTS implementations proved weaker than alpha-beta @mastering[p.12], coupling MCTS with deep neural networks achieved superiority, challenging the widespread belief that alpha-beta was inherently better suited for these domains.
+While older MCTs implementations proved weaker than alpha-beta @mastering[p.12], coupling MCTs with deep neural networks achieved superiority, challenging the widespread belief that alpha-beta was inherently better suited for these domains.
 In head-to-head competition, using 64 threads and a hash size of 1GB, AlphaZero convincingly defeated all opponents, losing zero games to Stockfish @mastering[p.5].

 == NNUE ( ƎUИИ Efficiently Updatable Neural Networks )
-The Efficiently Updatable Neural Network (NNUE) represents a major shift in how chess engines particularly, approach evaluation functions.
-Originally proposed by Yu Nasu @Nasu2018NNUE for computer shogi, NNUE introduces a hybrid paradigm that merges the pattern recognition strength of neural networks with the speed and deterministic precision of handcrafted linear evaluators.
+The Efficiently Updatable Neural Network (NNUE) represents a major shift in how chess engines, particularly, approach evaluation functions.
+Originally proposed by Yu Nasu @Nasu2018NNUE for computer shogi, NNUE introduces a hybrid paradigm that merges the pattern recognition strength of neural networks with the speed of traditional handcrafted evaluators.
 The shift towards neural networks began in specialized fields like Shogi (Sankoma-Kankei models) @Nasu2018NNUE, accelerating quickly with the successes of AlphaZero (2017) @mastering.
 The later creation of the NNUE architecture (2018-2019) enabled top alpha-beta engines like Stockfish to successfully migrate to neural network evaluation without sacrificing the speed of alpha-beta search, representing the current state of the art @Stockfish2025NNUEWiki.
 The architecture was first integrated into Stockfish in 2019, and a #link("https://www.chessprogramming.org/File:NNEUOneYearEloGain.png")[big performance leap] was observed.

 Unlike deep convolutional or reinforcement-learning models such as AlphaZero, NNUE is designed explicitly for CPU execution rather than GPU acceleration.
 It uses a fully connected, shallow neural network, optimized for rapid, low-precision inference, which enables the network to update evaluations incrementally after each move, rather than recalculating from scratch. @Nasu2018NNUE

-A distinctive component of NNUE is its difference, based mechanism, where the system maintains an internal accumulator.
-When a piece moves, only the relevant features, encoded through HalfKP relationships, are updated.
-This allows near instantaneous position evaluation while preserving the expressive nonlinearity of a neural network.
-Furthermore, quantization of weights and activations into integer domains (often 8–16 bits) allows the network to leverage SIMD instructions for massive speed-ups on standard CPUs.
+A distinctive component of NNUE is its, difference based mechanism, where the system maintains an accumulator.
+When a piece moves, only the relevant features, encoded through HalfKP (depending on the version) relationships, are updated.
+This allows near instantaneous position evaluation.
+Furthermore, quantization of weights and activations into integer domains (often 8–16 bits) allows the network to leverage SIMD instructions for better speed on standard CPUs.

 NNUE's introduction bridged the gap between hand engineered heuristics (HCE) and learned evaluation.
 It's implementation into major engines such as Stockfish and Komodo Dragon resulted in strength gains exceeding 100 Elo, demonstrating that lightweight neural architectures can coexist with traditional search algorithms without the computational demands of deep learning frameworks. @Stockfish2025NNUEWiki @Nasu2018NNUE.